30th

 Anja Ballis, Prof. Dr., Ludwig Maximilian University of Munich

-Andreas Bienert, Dr., formerly Staatliche Museen zu Berlin – Prussian Cultural Heritage
+Andreas Bienert, Prof. Dr., formerly Staatliche Museen zu Berlin / Prussian Cultural Heritage

-Eva Emenlauer-Blömers, formerly Senate Department for Culture and Social Cohesion, Berlin
+Eva Emenlauer-Blömers, formerly Senate of Berlin, Department for Economics, Technology and Research, State initiative Project Future

 Francesca Fatta, Prof. Dr., Mediterranea University of Reggio Calabria